nextcloud/documentation/developer_manual/android_library/examples.rst

 -------------------------

-Get information about what files and folder are shared by link (the object mClient contains the information about the server URL and account)
+Get information about what files and folder are shared by link (the object mClient contains the information about the server URL and account).

 Code example
 ~~~~~~~~~~~~